juyongdo/pycape/docs/tutorials/submit_linear_regression_job.md

 Once your job has successfully completed, you can view the results of the trained model.

 Whether you can view the weights or metrics of the trained model (or both!) depends on the role you and your organization play in the project.

-**TODO:** Need to elaborate on project/task roles, link to seperate documentation about this.

 To view the weights and metrics of a job, use the [`get_results`](/reference/#cape.api.job.job.Job.get_results) method: